 The Company considers all highly liquid investments with an original maturity of three months or less to be cash equivalents.
 Cash and cash equivalents are stated at fair value.
-The Company has \$3.1 million in certificates of deposits in foreign accounts as of February 29, 2024.
-We deposit cash with high credit quality institutions, which typically exceed federally insured amounts.
-We have not experienced any losses on our deposits.
+The Company has \$8.8 million in certificates of deposits in foreign accounts as of February 28, 2025.
+The Company deposits cash with high credit quality institutions, which typically exceed federally insured amounts.
+The Company has not experienced any losses on its deposits.